holubecmichal/reservio-api/README.md

 To launch using Docker the Makefile provides the following commands:

-- `make up` builds and starts the system.
+- `make up` builds and starts the system, run migrate, fill database with dummy data, and then starts queue worker.
 - `make down` Stops the system.
 - `make test` Builds and starts the system, runs tests, and then stops the system.